Lexi4eg/smartmirrort3/README.md

 ### Installation
 > - Clone the repository
-> - Install Docker
+> - Install Docker and dependencies
-> - Run `docker-compose up` in the root directory
+> - Run `npm run dev` in the root directory
 > - Open `localhost:3000` in your browser
 > - Enjoy!